 Best Gourmet: Brooklyn Biltong Original Air Dried Beef

 There are zero sugars added to this meat, and it contains zero added or naturally occurring nitrates or nitrites.
-Other brands claim zero added nitrates and nitrates, but still contain naturally occurring sources, like celery powder.
-Not so with Brooklyn Biltong.
 This jerky is simply cured with salt, vinegar, air, and time.
 That’s it.

 We love this brand for the simplicity of its ingredient list and because it uses 100 percent grass-fed beef.
 Buyers rave about the moist, tender texture.
 Plus, for anyone who can’t get enough jerky, they offer 16-ounce bags which equal 16 1-ounce servings, whereas other brands typically package only a couple of ounces in a single bag.

 Best Subscription Box: LOLJerky Beef Jerky of the Month Club

 If you just can’t get enough beef jerky in your life, you may want to consider a jerky of the month snack subscription.
 LOLJerky curates beef jerky boxes and delivers them directly to your doorstep.
 You’ll receive different brands and flavors of jerky each month, but the company is devoted to only sourcing high-quality jerky.
 That means it partners with local farms that raise 100 percent grass-fed beef and brands that produce jerky without chemical preservatives, genetically modified organisms, or loads of sugar.
 Some of the brands you might find in your monthly box include Think Jerky, Lawless Craft Jerky, and True Jerky.